Skip to main content

 Question: Can you provide some details on your professional background, including any relevant experience?

 Answer: I’ve been in law enforcement for 27 years.
-Throughout my career, I served as a school resource officer for about 12 years and have been on our agency’s tactical team for 17 years.
+Throughout my career, I served as a school resource officer (SRO) for about 12 years and have been on our agency’s tactical team for 17 years.
 I’m also a co-author of the State of Ohio’s active threat response course, and I teach crisis management for school-based incidents through the Rural Domestic Preparedness Consortium at the University of Findlay.

 In addition to my professional experience, I’m a dad of four who takes school safety very seriously.